cosimoNigro/agnpy/docs/calc_targets.rst

     :label: cos_psi

-remember that in [DermerMenon2009]_ and in the other reference we rely on, the "head-on" approximation for the Compton cross section is used, these means the Compton-scattered photons have the same direction of the scattering electrons.
+remember that in [DermerMenon2009]_ and in the other reference we rely on, the "head-on" approximation for the Compton cross section is considered.
+This implies that the Compton-scattered photons have the same direction of the scattering electrons.
 The Compton cross section is simplified in Eq. :eq:`ec_sed` to the integration kernel